Why are peat-free plants important?

 Morden Hall Park Garden Centre is also a force for change in its own right.
 We work with a number of other nurseries, and are encouraging them to supply peat-free plants for us.
 We also work with a number of other National Trust properties and, as a group, we are an enticing customer for growers to work with.
 There is now a trend of moving away from peat use, towards more sustainable practices.
 Government policies reflect this trend.

-If you want to stop using peat, why not come and shop at Morden Hall Park Garden Centre?
+If you want to stop using peat and protect places like the National Trust's Wicken Fen, now an area supporting valuable habitats on peat soil, why not come and shop at Morden Hall Park Garden Centre?
 Our plants are peat-free, and we stock a great selection of peat-free compost.